Epsilon Aquilae

-Epsilon Aquilae, Latinized from ε Aquilae, is the Bayer designation for a binary star system in the equatorial constellation of Aquila, near the western constellation boundary with Hercules.
-It has an apparent visual magnitude of 4.02 and is visible to the naked eye.
-Based upon an annual parallax of 18.1821 mas, Epsilon Aquilae lies at a distance of approximately 179 ly from Earth, but is drifting closer with a radial velocity of –46 km/s.
+Epsilon Aquilae is a binary star system in the equatorial constellation of Aquila, near the western constellation boundary with Hercules.
+Its name is a Bayer designation that is Latinized from ε Aquilae, and abbreviated Epsilon Aql or ε Aql.
+The system has an apparent visual magnitude of 4.02 and is visible to the naked eye.
+Based upon an annual parallax of 18.1821 mas, Epsilon Aquilae lies at a distance of approximately 179 ly from Earth, but is drifting closer with a radial velocity of −46 km/s.